 The VMware vSphere Web Client can be used to control and configure vCenter Servers, ESXi hosts, and virtual machines.
-It consists of a Java-based Application Server back end with an Adobe Flash based front-end and is accessible through a browser pointed to the Java-based Application Server.
+The back end, called the Web Client Server, is a Java application.
+The front end, called the Web Client, is an Adobe Flash application running in a web browser pointed to the Java-based Application Server.